Joshhortt/mad-libs-form/README.md

 ## Setup/Installation Requirements

-_Contribute to Cypher Algorithm by cloning this repository_.
+_Contribute to Mad Libs Form by cloning this repository_.

 ## Contribute